The abandoned Monongahela National Bank and Second National Bank buildings are located on Market Street in downtown Brownsville, Pennsylvania.

-The first first sign of trouble from the Great Depression came in mid-1930, when financial troubles forced Juibelirer Bank to close.
+The first sign of trouble from the Great Depression came in mid-1930 when financial problems forced Juibelirer Bank to close.
 2 It was followed by the failure of the Brownsville Trust Company on August 18.
 Spurred by the rapid decline of other banks in the city, the Monongahela National Bank and Second National Bank decided to merge on August 25, consolidating $7 million into one institution.
 The merger had been planned for months, but the timing was deliberate.

 Monongahela National Bank

-The Monongahela National Bank was formed on May 12, 1812 on Front Street.
+The Monongahela National Bank was formed on May 12, 1812, on Front Street.
 4 It moved to Rose House on Market Street in 1873 before relocating to another building at 41 Market Street in 1902.
 1 The brick, Italian Renaissance facade contained pink and red terra cotta and a second-story Palladian window.
-The first floor contained an elaborate carved stone facade and Corinthian columns.
+The first floor included an elaborately carved stone facade and Corinthian columns.

 In March 1923, the National Deposit Bank constructed a new bank building at the corner of Bank and High streets.
 6 Not to be outdone, the Monongahela National Bank approached the owner of the Monongahela Hotel across the street, asking if he would consider selling.
 The hotel owner agreed.
 The Monongahela Hotel relocated next door to a new four-story, 110-room facility.
 5

-The combined Second National Bank and Monongahela National Bank, under the name latter institution, collapsed on April 7, 1931.
+The combined Second National Bank and Monongahela National Bank, under the latter name, collapsed on April 7, 1931.
 2 3 A federal receiver was appointed for the bank on April 16 and on May 4, the bank reopened, but depositors were unable to withdraw their money.
 3

 On December 1, the bank opened for several days and distributed an initial dividend of 15% to approximately 6,000 depositors.
 3